-Several observational studies suggest that consumption of allium vegetables may help in reducing the risk of different types of cancers.
-Both onion and garlic may help in reducing the risk of gastric cancer and colorectal cancer.
+Several observational studies suggest that consumption of allium family of vegetables may help in reducing the risk of different types of cancers.
+Both onion and garlic, which falls under allium vegetables, may help in reducing the risk of gastric cancer and colorectal cancer.
 Garlic may also help in reducing the risk of breast, prostate, lung, gastric, esophageal and liver cancers, but not distal colon cancer.
 While onions are also good for handling hyperglycemia (high blood glucose) and insulin resistance in breast cancer patients, they may not have any significant effect on prostate cancer risk, and cooked onions may even increase the risk of breast cancer.

 What are Allium Vegetables?

 Allium family of vegetables have been a part of almost all types of cuisines.
 In fact, it is difficult to imagine preparing a meal without including allium vegetables.
 The term “Allium” may sound alien to many of us, however, once we get to know the vegetables included in this category, we will all agree that we have been using these tasty bulbs in our daily diet, both for flavor as well as for nutrition.

 “Allium” is a Latin word which means garlic.

 However, apart from garlic, allium family of vegetables also include onion, scallion, shallot, leek and chives.
 Though some of the allium vegetables make us cry while chopping, they provide great flavor and aroma to our dishes and are also rich in beneficial sulfur compounds which provide great health benefits including antioxidant, antiviral, and antibacterial properties.
 They are also considered to have anti-inflammatory, immune-boosting and anti-aging properties.

 Most of the allium vegetables contain organo-sulphur compounds as well as different vitamins, minerals and flavonoids such as quercetin.